 Before choosing your free service, think about how its paid plans or separate add-ons fit your future needs.
 Some questions to ask yourself include:

-- Can I purchase more storage, or will I need to upgrade to an entirely new plan?
+- Can more storage be purchased, or will you need to upgrade to an entirely new plan?

-- What features will I get if I upgrade?
+- What features will you get if you upgrade?

-- Will I be paying for features I won’t use on a paid plan?
+- Will you be paying for features you won’t use on a paid plan?

-- Does a paid plan offer me the amount of storage and bandwidth I’ll need?
+- Does a paid plan offer you the amount of storage and bandwidth you’ll need?

-- Does the company include a discount if I pay annually?
+- Does the company include a discount if you pay annually?

 - How do the costs of the company’s paid plans compare to those of other companies?